Doll Bones: Critical reception

 Many critics found Doll Bones to be a strong work.
 Barry Goldblatt and Jennifer Rofe, writing for Publishers Weekly, assert that "Black captures the adolescent sense that things are about to explode before they get explained.
 And it's a darn good adventure, too".
-Writing of the audio book, Lolly Gibson calls Doll Bones "A bit of a creepy riff on Toy Story with a gruesome Sweeny Todd subplot, this powerful story will hold listener's interest".
+Writing of the audio book, Polly Gibson calls Doll Bones "A bit of a creepy riff on Toy Story with a gruesome Sweeny Todd subplot, this powerful story will hold listener's interest".
 Some critics, however, were less impressed, but still found merit in the book.
 As Cynthia Ritter of Horn Book Magazine writes, "The narrative is uneven: while the doll is believably creepy, the horror elements and the ghost story remain under-developed, as do Poppy and Alice's characters, and the resolution is rather abrupt.
 But through Zach's complex perspective, author Black poignantly and realistically captures how adolescence inherently brings change; how growing up affects the ways children play; and the inevitable tests friendships face".